 Selected topics in the study of Africa.
 Topics offered may vary from year to year and will be announced in advance of the registration period by the Institute of African Studies.
-Prerequisite(s): normally restricted to students entering the first year of a B.A. program.
+Prerequisite(s): normally restricted to students entering the first year of a B.A. or B.Cog.Sc. program.